ascending-llc/guidelines/FrontEnd/ReactJS.md

 ## Basic Rules

-- Copy&Paste with your mind, never just copy paste, make sure change the name and content according to each project.
+- **Copy&Paste** with your mind, never just copy paste, make sure change the name and content according to each project.
 Remove unecessary code.
 - Always use JSX syntax.
-- Fix all the console error at the end of PR
+- **Console error** Fix all console error at the end of PR
+- **Debugger** Remove all the debugger at the end of PR

 ## Project Scaffold
 - We made a [scaffold project](https://github.com/ascending-llc/create-event-app) to bootstrap a standard reactjs project according to ASCENDING standard.
 Please use that to inialize a project, provide feedback for improvement.